dxgraphs/aqua-subgraph/README.md

 # Explore

-You can explore the subgraph at [The Graph Explorer](https://thegraph.com/explorer/subgraph/adamazad/mesa).
+You can explore Mesa's xDai subgraph at [The Graph Explorer](https://thegraph.com/explorer/subgraph/adamazad/mesa-xdai).

 ## Local